gvsam7/gvsam7.github.io/_pages/publications.md

 ## Remote Sensing Scene Classification
 _____
 These works provide an overview of my research in using remote sensing data and Deep Learning architectures to detect pollutant plants in China.
-Some of the main features of this project are:

-• Employing Landsat-8 remote sensors (Thermal Infrared and Operational Land Imager) to create datasets comprised of thermal infrared (bands 10 and 11), short wave infrared (bands 6 and 7), and a geological ratio of the short-wave infrared image chips of two classes (cement plants and the surrounding land cover).

-• Training and validating various state of the art deep learning architectures (VGG, ResNet, EfficientNet) on the created datasets.
+I used Landsat-8 remote sensors (Thermal Infrared and Operational Land Imager) to create datasets consisting of thermal infrared (bands 10 and 11), short wave infrared (bands 6 and 7), and a geological ratio of the short-wave infrared image chips for two classes (cement plants and the surrounding land cover).
+I then trained and validated various state-of-the-art deep learning architectures (VGG, ResNet, EfficientNet) on the created datasets.

 * Cristian Rossi, Nataliya Tkachenko, Maral Bayaraa, Peter Foster, Steven Reece, Kimberly Scott, **Georgios Voulgaris**, Christophe Christiaen, Matthew McCarten.
 (2022). "[*Detection and Characterisation of Pollutant Assets with AI and EO to Prioritise Green Investments: The Geoasset Framework.*](https://ieeexplore.ieee.org/abstract/document/9883772)"
 <i>International Geoscience and Remote Sensing Symposium (IGARSS). </i> Full text available at <a href="https://ieeexplore.ieee.org/abstract/document/9883772"> IGARSS </a>.